usdoj-crt/beta-ada/_pages/_topics/title-iii.md

 </tbody>
 </table>

-A business does not need to modify a policy if it would fundamentally alter the nature of the business’s goods or services.
+A business does not need to modify a policy if it would <em>fundamentally alter</em> the nature of the business’s goods or services.

-{% details What does fundamentally alter mean? %}
+{% details What does <em>fundamentally alter</em> mean? %}
 A fundamental alteration would be something that causes a change in the essential nature of your business.
 For example, a clothing store is not required to provide dressing assistance for a customer with a disability if this is not a service provided to other customers.
 {% enddetails %}